ejgroene/selftest/README.rst

 When you only want to develop a submodule, just ``cd`` down into that directory and do the same.
 Only the tests of that submodule (and everything in imports) will be tested.

 The methode above just prints crude messages and has no way to use options.
-For that use the main that comes with autotest:
+For that use the main that comes with selftest:

 .. code:: bash

-  $ autotest --help
+  $ selftest --help
-  Usage: autotest [options] module
+  Usage: selftest [options] module

   Options:
     -h, --help            show this help message and exit